On the asymptotic translation lengths on the sphere complexes and the generalized fibered cone: Free-splitting complexes and free-factor complexes

-The \emph{free-splitting complex $\mathcal{FS}_g$} of $F_g$ is a simplicial complex consisting of free splittings of $F_g$.
-More precisely, its vertices are equivalence classes of free splittings of $F_g$ whose corresponding graph of groups have a single edge, and two vertices are connected by an edge of length 1 if they are represented by free splittings with a common refinement.
+The \emph{free-splitting complex $\mathcal{FS}_K$} of a group $K$ is a simplicial complex consisting of free splittings of $K$.
+More precisely, its vertices are equivalence classes of free splittings of $K$ whose corresponding graph of groups have a single edge, and two vertices are connected by an edge of length 1 if they are represented by free splittings with a common refinement.
 For instance, two free splittings $A *(B * C)$ and $(A * B) * C$ are connected by an edge.
 For higher dimensional simplices and the equivalence relation among free splittings, see \cite{kapovich2014hyperbolicity}.

-As shown in \cite{aramayona2011automorphisms}, the sphere complex $\mathcal{S}_g = \mathcal{S}(\mathcal{M}_g;2)$ of genus $g$ doubled handlebody is equivalent to the free-splitting complex of $F_g$.
-Accordingly we can restate Theorem \ref{thm:positivecone} in the circumstance of free-splitting complex as follows.
+We continue the discussion from the previous subsection.
+As in \cite{aramayona2011automorphisms}, the sphere complex of the fiber $M_\alpha$ is equivalent to the free splitting complex of its fundamental group.
+Accordingly we can restate Corollary \ref{thm:graph} and Theorem \ref{thm:positivecone} in terms of free-splitting complexes as follows.
+We simply write $\mathcal{FS}_{g}$ the free-splitting complex of the free group $F_g$ of rank $g$:

-\begin{cor} Let $\psi: G \to G$ be an expanding irreducible train track map which is a homotopy equivalence, and $\varphi : M_G \to M_G$ be the induced map on the doubled handlebody $M_G$.
-Let $\mathcal{R}$ be a $d$-dimensional rational slice (passing through the origin) of any proper subcone of the generalized fibered cone.
-Then for any primitive integral element $\alpha \in \mathcal{R}\cap \mathcal{A}$, we have where $g_{\alpha}$ is the genus of the fiber corresponding to $\alpha$, $\varphi_{\alpha}$ is the corresponding monodromy. \end{cor}

-Similar to the free-splitting complex, the \emph{free-factor complex $\mathcal{FF}_g$} of $F_g$ is a simplicial complex whose vertices are conjugacy classes of proper free factors of $F_g$. $k+1$ vertices form a $k$-simplex if they can be represented by proper free factors $A_0 \le A_1 \le \cdots \le A_{k}$ of $F_g$.
-Again, we set all edges of the free-factor complex to be of length 1.
-Note that Theorem \hyperref[theorem:maintheoremrestate]{A}, and thus Theorem \ref{thm:positivecone}, holds true for the sphere complex with a marked point, i.e., sphere complex of a doubled handlebody with a small open ball removed.
-Based on the connection between the sphere complex with a marked point and the free-factor complex, we also obtain an analogous result for the free-factor complex: